nt74/mcr-srt-streamer/README.md

 ---

+## SMPTE 2022-7 Pairs API (`/smpte2022_7/api/...`)

+(Review and update API examples/descriptions, ensuring `localport` is not shown as a required input for caller mode, and stats responses are accurate)

+---

 ## Configuration & Network Tuning Tips

 -   **SRT Latency & Overhead:**
-    -   Increased latency buffers for jitter and recovery; typical recommendation = 4×RTT or more, plus safety margin[cite: 381, 382].
+    -   Increased latency buffers for jitter and recovery; typical recommendation = 4×RTT or more, plus safety margin.
-    -   Overhead % covers recovery bandwidth; Haivision suggests >25-30% in lossy environments[cite: 364, 365].
+    -   Overhead % covers recovery bandwidth; Haivision suggests >25-30% in lossy environments.
 -   **TSParse smoothing latency:**
     -   PCR smoothing (for file/multicast inputs): try 20-50ms.
 Not applicable to Colorbar source.
 -   **QoS (DSCP):**